gvwilson/fiction/iffy/index.md

 he disappeared into his cabin, ignoring Uncle Jack's angry questions about what the hell a civilian was doing with a bomb in his affing luggage.
-*Wait til you find out a the other ones,* she thought dully.
+*Wait 'til you find out about the other ones,* Iffy thought dully.

 Sunk in misery,
-it took her a moment to realize something was moving above the horizon.
+it took her a moment to realize that something was moving above the horizon.
 She stood and shaded her eyes, squinting against the dazzle from the waves until she was sure she was seeing the wispy smudge of a spotter drone's gossamer wings.
 Why was it approaching from the west?
 Halley lay east of them.
-Unless---
+Unless—
 "Uncle Jack!" she shouted,
 sprinting toward the pilot house.
 "Uncle Jack, it's the Zillions!
-They comin back for us!"
+They're comin' back for us!"

 "Hang about a sec," her uncle said to a face on to the control panel as she charged in.